nickchev4/advanced-sorter/README.md

-# advanced-sorter
+**Overview:**
-An example of my simple sorter program that implements more advanced sorting algorithms.
+This program sorts a user input array implementing more advanced sorting algorithms.